wittfabian/djangae/docs/gauth.md

 Djangae allows you to pre-create users by specifying their email address.
 First, you need to set `DJANGAE_ALLOW_USER_PRE_CREATION` to `True` in settings, and then you can create user objects which have an email address and a `username` of `None`.
 Djangae then recognises these as pre-created users, and will populate the `username` with their Google `user_id` when they first log in.

+## Force user Pre-Creation

+If you want to prevent creating users for every single Google Account visiting your website, you can allow only pre-created users to be allowed to log in.
+To enable that you need to set `DJANGAE_FORCE_USER_PRE_CREATION` to `True` in your settings file.

+Note: you don't need to pre-create User for GAE user admins.

 ### Username/password authentication

 As well as using Djangae's Google Accounts-based authentication, you can also use the standard authentication backend from django.contrib.auth.
 They can work alongside each other.
 Simply include both, like this: